- Our Vision

 Grid Modernization Strategy

 The Hawaii Public Utilities Commission directed the Hawaiian Electric Companies to make an initial draft of the Grid Modernization Strategy available for stakeholder review and comment no later than June 30, 2017, with the final Grid Modernization Strategy documents be filed with the commission no later than August 29, 2017.
+The Grid Modernization Strategy is part of a proposed new planning process known as "Integrated Grid Planning" that integrates the needs at all levels of the system.

 Smart Grid Initial Project